vanitoz/Twitter-Sentiment-Analysis/README.md

 ## Conclusion
 The final model prefomance was achived trough ballancing data with additional tweets labeled as hate speech.
-The bigest part of the progect has been done during Exploratory Data Analyses.
-It showed specific insides of the data
+The bigest part of the project has been done with Exploratory Data Analyses.
+It showed specific insides of the data.
+Final model was created with Random Forest Clasifier and selection of the best parameters from GridSearch.
+Hate speech detection is an extremely difficult task for Machine Learning because of the nuances in English slang and slurs.

+This project was able to get that process started, but there is much more work to be done to keep this content off of public-facing forums such as Twitter.

 ## Future Work